 Most cases of vomiting improve within a few days, but please monitor your dog carefully and contact a vet if you have any concerns with their condition.

-Can vomiting be prevented?
+Can vomiting in dogs be prevented?

 While it cannot always be prevented - due to the number of different causes – the risk of vomiting can be reduced by doing the following: